Oireachtas: Broadcasting

 The first Oireachtas radio and television broadcasts were of ceremonial addresses from dignitaries, beginning with that of John F. Kennedy during his 1963 state visit.
 Regular radio broadcasting of edited Oireachtas proceedings began in October 1986, although budget statements had already been broadcast live.
 Television coverage of Dáil, Seanad, and committee proceedings began in 1990, 1991, and 1993 respectively.
 Since 2005 the proceedings of both houses have been made available over the internet by HEAnet and the eDemocracy Unit of the Office of the Houses of the Oireachtas.

 Houses of the Oireachtas Channel (publicly known as Oireachtas TV) is a digital television channel in Ireland.
 It broadcasts Committee and Houses and other parliament proceedings following its establishment under the Broadcasting Act 2009.
 On 15 November 2011, it began broadcasting a pilot service on UPC Ireland.
 On 22 September 2014, the Houses launched the dedicated television channel Oireachtas TV, bringing unfiltered access to the parliamentary process to over one million households nationwide.
 The service is available free of charge on UPC Channel 207 and Sky Channel 574.

 In 2012, the Oireachtas launched its first e-consultation.

 Houses of the Oireachtas family day

 On 28 June 2008, the first Houses of the Oireachtas family day was held.
-This initiative by the then Ceann Comhairle of Dáil Éireann, John O'Donoghue and the Cathaoirleach of Seanad Éireann, Pat Moylan aimed to increase public awareness in the work of the Houses of The Oireachtas.
+This initiative by the Ceann Comhairle of Dáil Éireann, John O'Donoghue and the Cathaoirleach of Seanad Éireann, Pat Moylan aimed to increase public awareness in the work of the Houses of the Oireachtas.
 It included tours of both chambers of the Oireachtas, lectures on the history of Oireachtas, historic political speeches recited by actors and a hot air balloon – commemorating the balloon flight which took place in 1785 from Leinster Lawn.
 The Oireachtas family day took place again in 2009, but it has not been held since then.